9 Species of Woodpeckers in Alabama

 You can find these woodpeckers whacking at dead trees and fallen logs in search of their prey.
 They always leave a distinctive rectangular hole in the wood.

-The nest holes these birds make offer crucial shelter to many species, including ducks, bats, swifts, owls, and pine martens.
+These birds’ nest holes offer crucial shelter to many species, including ducks, bats, swifts, owls, and pine martens.

-The pileated woodpecker is not a common sight in open regions and does not frequent cities like other woodpecker species.
+The pileated woodpecker is not common in open regions and does not frequent cities like other woodpecker species.
 However, you can hear its calling and drum from a long distance.

 A Pileated Woodpecker pair remains on their territory all year.
 It will guard the territory throughout the year but tolerate newcomers during the winter.